ksu-is/NameGen/projectroadmap.md

 X-Create Splash Page

-Test code and make sure everything is working correctly
+X-Test code and make sure everything is working correctly

-Fix any issues
+X-Fix any issues

-Update Readme to make sure it is accurate with the code
+X-Update Readme to make sure it is accurate with the code

-Run final test
+X-Run final test

-Submit project
+X-Submit project